dbpatty/polkatree/README.md

- <h1 align="right">Welcome to POLKATREE project</h1>
+ <h1 align="right">Welcome to POLKATREE project by ANAMIX</h1>
 <img src="https://github.com/dbpatty/polkatree/blob/master/polkatree/img/polkatree1.png" height="150px" />
-This site was created to help people, for example validators, who want to quickly follow the status and evolution of the Polkadot world.
+<p width="300px"  align="right">This site was created to help people, for example validators, who want to quickly follow the status and evolution of the Polkadot world.

-If you are interested to add a project or to modify existing feel free to create a pull request.
+If you are interested to add a project or to modify existing feel free to create a pull request.</p>